abiosoft/colima/README.md

 - All of minikube's free drivers for macOS fall-short in one of performance, port forwarding or volumes.
 While port-forwarding and volumes are non-issue for Kubernetes, they can be a deal breaker for Docker-only use.

+### Compatibility

+Colima with Docker runtime is compatible with Kind and K3d.

 </p>
 </details>